Your shopping cart is empty.

 On this particular trip, I didn't stay at my parent's house.
 Since I was planning on getting up before sunrise every morning to go shoot, I didn't want to disturb anyone.
 I was going to be home for only five days on this trip.
 So, I decided to drive down to Laguna Beach to shoot the same location every morning.
 I figured this might increase my chances of (hopefully) getting a good shot.
 Four mornings in a row, I was up at 4:30am and, after some hotel room coffee, headed down to Laguna.

-Now back to the present.
-I shot every morning until after sunrise when the light started getting too harsh.
+Now back to the present, I shot every morning until after sunrise when the light started to get too harsh.
 Then I would stop in Laguna and sit, overlooking the ocean, warming up with a cup of coffee.
-As the sun rose higher, the surface of the ocean would explode with reflected light, looking like millions and millions of floating diamonds, one of my all-time favorite sights.
+As the sun rose higher, the surface of the ocean would explode with reflected light, looking like millions and millions of floating diamonds.
+It's one of my all time favorite sights.

-Unfortunately, that wasn’t possible.
+Unfortunately, that wasn't a possibility.
 A few weeks before I took this shot, my mom passed away.
 My trip home this time was for her memorial service.
-So, I sat looking at the sparkling ocean wishing I could have just one more cup of coffee with her.
-Today is the first Mother’s Day since she’s been gone.
+So, I sat looking at the sparking ocean, wishing I could just have one more cup of coffee with her.
+Today is the first Mother's Day since she's been gone.